-N_2 N_3 Maximum mass order Tolerance Maximum mass order Tolerance
+$N_2$ $N_3$ Maximum mass Mass in running order Tolerance Maximum mass Mass in running order Tolerance

-Table will be update based on the requirement table.
 The test confirms the minimum speed, the maximum collision avoidance, the maximum speed in R152.

 The functional part of the test shall start when the subject vehicle is travelling at a constant speed and is at a distance corresponding to a TTC of at least 4 seconds from the target.